 That alone should be the beginning of alleviating your doomsday anxieties.
 It is much easier for people to find past events in prophecies.
 It is much more challenging to figure out future events in those same predictions.

-Tips and Life Hacks to Help Stop Worrying About the End of the World
+Tips and Life Hacks to Help Stop Worrying About the End of the World and the End Times

 It is understandable that many of you would be worrying about the end of the world.
 The world we live in today is filled with uncertainty and escalating tensions between individual nations.
 So it’s no wonder some people begin to have doomsday anxiety.